InkyZima/CultureAI/RASPBERRY_PI_SETUP.md

 python run_agent.py --prompt "send the user a test notification"
 ```

+## Recent Updates (March 2025)

+This version of CultureAI has been significantly improved for Raspberry Pi compatibility:

+1. **Enhanced Gemini API Wrapper**: The custom wrapper has been completely rewritten using direct HTTP requests to the Gemini v1beta API.

+2. **Improved Message Format Handling**: Fixed issues with message format and parts structure for the v1beta API.

+3. **Comprehensive Testing**: Added multiple test scripts in the `tests` directory to verify API compatibility:
+   - `test_formatted_message.py`: Tests the message formatting pattern
+   - `test_chat_session.py`: Tests the full chat session initialization
+   - `test_chat_flow.py`: Tests the entire chat processing flow

+4. **Robust Timestamp Handling**: Added improved fallback mechanisms for timestamp parsing and formatting.

+5. **Network Accessibility**: Ensured Flask app is accessible on the network by default.

+6. **Updated Dependencies**: Added `tzlocal` and `pytz` for consistent timezone handling.

+7. **Removed SDK Dependency**: The application no longer attempts to use the official Google SDK, simplifying the codebase.

 ## How it works

 This version of CultureAI has been modified to be compatible with Python 3.7 on Raspberry Pi: